psorobka/appium-maven-plugin/README.md

 Features
 -------------
  - Start and stop Appium server from Maven
- - Automatic download of Appium, using frontend-maven-plugin
+ - Automatic download of Node, NPM and Appium, using [frontend-maven-plugin](https://github.com/eirslett/frontend-maven-plugin)
  - Fully functional example: Maven Android application, with Appium integration tests running on Android emulator.
  - Support for Appium 1.4.10